xaviserrag/react_reflux_boilerplate/README.md

 # Tools and libraries
-We are gonna use [Reflux](https://github.com/spoike/refluxjs) for this project.
+We are gonna use [Flux](https://facebook.github.io/flux) architecture with [Reflux](https://github.com/spoike/refluxjs) for this project.

 Also we are gonna use with grunt that tools: